zikzakjack/MyRefcards/MyRefcards_Linux.md

 **Redirecting Standard Input from keyboard to File :** cat < lazy_dog.txt

 ***

+## Command line interpretation at Shell

+***

+**Expansion** : With expansion, you type something and it is expanded into something else before the shell acts upon it

+**Pathname Expansion** : The mechanism by which wildcards work is called pathname expansion

+**Tilde Expansion** : When used at the beginning of a word, it expands into the home directory of current user

+**Arithmetic Expansion** : The shell allows arithmetic to be performed by expansion. e.g., echo $((2 + 2))

+**Brace Expansion** : you can create multiple text strings from a pattern containing braces

+	$ echo Front-{A,B,C}-Back
+	Front-A-Back Front-B-Back Front-C-Back

+	$ echo Number_{1..5}
+	Number_1 Number_2 Number_3 Number_4 Number_5

+	$ echo {Z..A}
+	Z Y X W V U T S R Q P O N M L K J I H G F E D C B A

+**Parameter Expansion** : Shell will expand the variable in the Command line before the command execution.

+	$ echo $USER
+	zikzak

+**Command Substitution** : Command substitution allows us to use the output of a command as an expansion:

+	~]$ ls -l $(which cp)
+	-rwxr-xr-x 1 root root 71516 2007-12-05 08:58 /bin/cp

+**Quoting** : The shell provides a mechanism called quoting to selectively suppress unwanted expansions

+**Double Quotes** : all the special characters used by the shell lose their special meaning and are treated as ordinary characters.
+The exceptions are “$”, “\” (backslash), and “`” (backquote).
+This means that word-splitting, pathname expansion, tilde expansion, and brace expansion are suppressed, but parameter expansion, arithmetic expansion, and command substitution are still carried out.

+**Single Quotes**: If we need to suppress all expansions, we use single quotes.

+***
 **I am reading :** The Linux Command Line by William E. Shotts, Jr.
 ***